TomBruns/SharepointCatalogs/README.md

 | Selenium WebDriver Language Bindings | C# language-specific client driver | 4.0.0-alpha05 (via nuGet) |
 | SpreadsheetGear | Excel (xlsx) file integration API | https://www.spreadsheetgear.com/ (via nuget)

-> **Note**: To use Selenium you need both a **WebDriver** (matching the version of browser you are automating and provided by the browser maker) and a **Language Binding** assembly (matching the automation language you are using and provided by Selenium).
+> **Note**: To use Selenium you need both a **WebDriver** (that matches the version of browser you are automating and provided by the browser maker) and a **Language Binding** assembly (that matches the automation language you are using and provided by Selenium).

-> **Note**: Alternate Browsers could be used with the corresponding browser version specific driver (nothing in the code is Microsoft Edge specific).
+> **Note**: Alternate Browsers could be used with the corresponding browser version specific driver (nothing in the code is Microsoft Edge Browser specific).
 The automation code uses the W3C Webdriver API to control the behavior of a web browser.
-Each browser manufacturer supplies a Webdriver compatible driver.
+Each browser manufacturer typically supplies a Webdriver compatible driver.

-> **Note**: The alternate methods of leveraging Sharepoint's native Excel import support or the Sharepoint API were not available in this scenario.
 ---
 ## Solution Architecture

-A .Net Core console app reads the data out of an excel file and uses selenium to drive a browser session.
+A .Net Core console app reads the data out of an excel file and uses selenium to automate a browser session.

 ![CSProj Changes](images/Architecture.jpg?raw=true)